 Social media is an essential tool in promoting organizations that, in other circumstances, might remain hidden or obscured.
 In this #tbt post for the Huffington Post “Wrapped in Solidarity,” I am proud to highlight the good works of Heshima Kenya, an organization that protects and empowers refugee youth in Nairobi, Kenya.
 Heshima Kenya’s Maisha Collective, which economically empowers refugees by teaching […]

 On Feb.
-6th, 2014, I was proud to be featured in Healthier Church‘s “Tips for a Healthier Church” eblast series with a blog on how social media can effect church outreach.
+6th, 2014, I was proud to be featured in Healthier Church‘s “Tips for a Healthier Church” eblast series with a blog on how social media can affect church outreach.
 UPDATE: On March 25th, 2014, this blog was featured on the Evangelical Lutheran Church in America’s “Living Lutheran” blog and shared over 1,500 times.
 We […]

 We all know the power media has in shaping our world.
 From combatting the propaganda machine in North Korea to providing U.S. internet access to the citizens of Iran to using Google to showcase gender inequality, change starts with awareness, and awareness used to depend on the news media.
 Social media turned this paradigm upside down – distance no longer […]